XRPLF/xrpl-dev-portal/content/references/rippled-api/commandline-usage.md

 rippled -u [OPTIONS]
 ```

 Unit testing runs tests built into the `rippled` source code to confirm that the executable performs as expected.
-This includes things like testing built-in data types and transaction processing routines.
+After running unit tests, the process displays a summary of results and exits.
+Unit tests cover functionality such as built-in data types and transaction processing routines.

 If unit testing reports a failure, that generally indicates one of the following: